Better diversity in schools makes schools better.

 Program Design

-The goal of LexPostBacc is to provide law schools with a means of offering deferred admission to promising applicants who may need additional preparation for and exposure to the academic subjects and rigors of law school.
+The goal of LexPostBacc is to provide law schools with a means of offering deferred admission to promising applicants who may need additional preparation for the rigors of law school.

-During the 2022-2023 LexPostBacc admission cycle, participating law schools will be able to offer deferred fall 2024 admission to applicants, conditioned on the applicants’ completion of the LexPostBacc curriculum.
-The curriculum will span July 2023 through July 2024 and will focus on LSAT preparation, building analytical and critical thinking skills and financial education.
-There are no program costs, either for law schools or Scholars.
+During the 2024-25 law school admission cycle, participating law schools will be able to offer deferred fall 2026 admission to applicants, conditioned on the applicants’ completion of the LexPostBacc curriculum.
+The curriculum will span July 2025 through June 2026 and will focus on building analytical and critical thinking skills as the foundations of competent legal analysis and writing.
+There are no program costs, either for law schools or LexPostBacc Scholars.

-To participate in the LexPostBacc Program, applicants must be referred by a law school and must:
+To participate in the LexPostBacc program, applicants must:

-- Be a member of one or more of the following groups:
+- Be members of either (or both) of the following groups:

 - Have an LSAT score no higher than the 25th percentile among the national pool of test takers (as reflected on the CAS report)